romesh-jaya/mcarthurs-backend-sanity/README.md

+This is the backend project for Mcarthur's Kiosk app.

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.